proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 Our widgets share a great amount of methods, and we don't want to duplicated the code for each widget.
 Inheritance is not available, so we ended up using traits having default method implementations.
-For example, we want to attach html event listeners to widget, so lets use this to show how we share code.
+For example, we want to attach html event listeners to widget.
+Let us use this example to show how we implemented code sharing.

 Our trait is called `EventSubscriber`, and has one method which provides mutable access to a `Listeners` object, where we can store